 We have completed a Phase 1 clinical trial with healthy volunteers for FLX475 and are conducting a Phase 1/2 clinical trial investigating FLX475 as a single agent and in combination with pembrolizumab.
-In addition, we have completed the initial Phase 1a single and multiple dose escalation cohorts of healthy volunteers of a seamless Phase 1 trial of RPT193.
+In addition, we have completed the initial Phase 1a single and multiple dose escalation cohorts of healthy volunteers of a Phase 1a/1b trial of RPT193.
 We may ultimately discover that neither FLX475 nor RPT193 possesses certain properties that we currently believe are therapeutically effective or safe.
 For example, although RPT193 has exhibited encouraging results in preclinical models of atopic dermatitis and allergic asthma, it may not demonstrate the same properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
 As a result, we may never succeed in developing a marketable product based on RPT193.
 If FLX475, RPT193 or any of our potential future drug candidates prove to be ineffective, unsafe or commercially unviable, our entire pipeline could have little, if any, value, which could require us to change our focus and approach to small molecule discovery and development, which would have a material and adverse effect on our business, financial condition, results of operations and prospects.

-The recent and ongoing COVID-19 pandemic could materially affect our operations, including at our headquarters in the San Francisco Bay Area, which is currently subject to a shelter-in-place order, and at our clinical trial sites, as well as the business or operations of our manufacturers, CROs or other third parties with whom we conduct business.
-Our business could be adversely affected by the effects of other future health epidemics or pandemics in regions where we or third parties on which we rely have significant manufacturing operations, clinical trial sites or other business operations.
+The ongoing COVID-19 pandemic has materially affected and could continue to impact our operations, including at our headquarters in the San Francisco Bay Area and at our clinical trial sites, as well as the business or operations of our manufacturers, CROs or other third parties with whom we conduct business.